Records and paperwork you must keep if you’re a passenger plane operator.

 If you do not keep accounts and records

 If you do not keep records and accounts for your business you may be liable to a penalty.

 Where to keep your records

 You may keep your records anywhere as long as you make them available to us when and where we require them.
 Normally this will be at the address where you’re registered for Air Passenger Duty.
 We’ll make appointments before we visit.
 We’ll contact you to confirm the time and place of a visit and what records you should make available for us to inspect.

 We’ll need to see records you keep abroad.
 You must discuss this with us.
 We’ll tell you which of your records we need to see.
 It may be that the records you keep in this country meet our needs.
 Or you can arrange with us for certain records to be copied before you send them overseas.

-You don’t have to keep your records in any set way as long as you can produce copies and you let us view them when we need to.
+You do not have to keep your records in any set way as long as you can produce copies and you let us view them when we need to.

-If you upgrade to a new computer system which isn’t compatible with your old system, you must make sure that you can still access the records held on your old system for up to 6 years.
-If this isn’t possible you must make paper copies.
+If you upgrade to a new computer system which is not compatible with your old system, you must make sure that you can still access the records held on your old system for up to 6 years.
+If this is not possible you must make paper copies.